-Liston now says he did so too soon, having went as far as revising the agreements to get rid of the REP tokens — 5% of the crowdsale — for $65,000 in all cash because the defendants “concealed their specific plans for an initial coin offering of the REP token.”
-The tumultuous circumstances around his firing in October 2014 had led him to believe the REP tokens were worthless and being offered “to avoid paying him anything of real value,” the lawsuit says.
+Liston now says he did so too soon, having went as far as revising the agreements to eliminate the REP tokens — 5% of the crowdsale — for $65,000 in all cash because the defendants “concealed their specific plans for an initial coin offering of the REP token.”
+The tumultuous circumstances around his firing in October 2014 led him to believe the REP tokens were worthless and being offered “to avoid paying him anything of real value.”

 Liston later learned that Augur’s ICO plans were more complex, extensive and optimistic than had been presented to him.
 Per contract law, Liston argues, the ICO’s projected market valuation and team allocations should have been thoroughly demonstrated in the negotiations.

 Additionally, Liston claims, also by law, the coercion and duress he faced should have invalidated the contracts.
 Had he been given more wiggle room and emotional clarity to negotiate the terms of the agreements with legal advice, Liston believes he would have better understood the ICO and accepted a portion of the REP tokens that would have ballooned in value to the amount in legal damages he is currently seeking.

 If not through a direct offer, Liston claims the Augur team should have endowed him REP by virtue of his Dyffy shares.
-His ousting, he reasons, would have met the two elements of a double-trigger acceleration clause — involuntary termination and sale of the company — to automatically vest his company shares in their entirety and convert them into an active cut of the ICO.
+His ousting, he reasons, would have met the two elements of a double-trigger acceleration clause — involuntary termination and sale of the company — to automatically vest and convert his company shares into an active cut of the ICO.

-Augur, by transferring Dyffy holdings into the Estonian for-profit company Forecast Foundation OÜ as they had allegedly done with the Oregonian non-profit Forecast Foundation, sold the company, which is why Peterson, Krug and Gardner have corresponding share percentages in Dyffy and Forecast Foundation OÜ, the lawsuit says.
+Augur sold the company by transferring Dyffy holdings into the Estonian for-profit company Forecast Foundation OÜ as had allegedly been done with the Oregonian non-profit Forecast Foundation, the lawsuit says, which is why Liston believes Peterson, Krug and Gardner own corresponding share percentages in Dyffy and Forecast Foundation OÜ.